 What is the evidence?
 Given the continued extension of patent protection to new areas - business practices and computer software, for example - one might hope that there is strong evidence that the introduction of patent protection has lead to a substantial increase in innovation in recent years.
 These hopes, alas, are not to be fulfilled: It is already apparent that the recent explosion of patents in the U.S., the E.U. and Japan, has not brought about anything comparable in terms of useful innovations and aggregate productivity.
 Nevertheless, one may claim that it is too early to judge and that the process of progressive extension of intellectual monopoly to almost every area of human endeavor has not yet run its full course.
 Beneficial results will come, but in due time, so be patient and let the tide of intellectual monopoly run its course.
 To us, as it should be clear by now, the tide of intellectual monopoly resembles more those of destructive tsunamis or hurricanes than the benevolent one supposedly lifting all boats.
-Hence, instead of letting it run its malevolent course and then observe the devastation from some helicopter flying high over the scene, we would rather learn now from the past and begin erecting strong levees.
+Hence, instead of letting it run its malevolent course we would rather learn now from the past and begin erecting strong levees.
 Indeed, the historical evidence provides little or no support for the view that intellectual monopoly is an effective method of increasing innovation when compared to well defined but altogether 'standard' property rights in competitive markets.